 basics you need to know

-Cultural appropriation: you have probably heard a lot about it in the context of jewellery, but what is it, exactly?
+Cultural appropriation: you have probably heard a lot about it in the context of ethnic jewellery, but what is it, exactly?
 And what is the difference with cultural appreciation?
-I will address both in further articles, but this overview gives you the basics!
+This quick overview gives you the basics.

 Want to learn more about the background of jewellery?
 The courses might be just the thing for you: have a look at them here!